I AM MALTA

 Diversity

-The island is 27 kilometres long and 14.5 kilometres wide, with a total area of 246 square kilometres; meaning that going from the furthest point from North West to South West will take you only 50 minutes by car.
+Measuring 27 kilometres in length and 14.5 kilometres in width, the island spans a total area of just 246 square kilometres.
+Such compact dimensions make travel super easy, as a journey from the farthest point in the North West to the South West can be completed in just 50 minutes by car.

 The People